wq/wq.app/js/README.md

 Third party libraries
 =====================

 This directory contains the dependencies of various wq.app modules, as well as some other useful libraries.
-An ever-shrinking minority of these have been patched to add missing AMD definitions.
+A couple of these have been patched with AMD wrappers.
 Except where noted, the vendored libraries are equivalent to the official upstream version.

 Note that the actual [wq.app modules] are in the subfolder [lib/wq].
 The purpose behind this organization is to minimize paths configuration by allowing this js folder to be used as the `baseUrl` in an AMD project.
 So, rather than: